nuccinc/distributed-computing/README.md

 folding research team that is actively processing COVID-19-specific workloads.

 ---

+### The fastest and easiest way to contribute if you already have BOINC installed:
+`boinccmd --attach_project http://boinc.bakerlab.org/rosetta/ 2108683_fdd846588bee255b50901b8b678d52ec`

 ### The fastest and easiest way to contribute if you already have Docker installed: